 (a) Significant resources are dedicated to the acquisition and management of parts for military systems and equipment.
 The ability to competitively buy spares must be considered early in a weapon system acquisition.
-Initially, repairable or consumable parts are identified and acquired through a provisioning process; repairable or consumable parts acquired thereafter are for replenishment.
+Initially, repairable or

 (b) The objective of the DoD Spare Parts Breakout Program is to reduce costs through the use of competitive procurement methods, or the purchase of parts directly from the actual manufacturer rather than the prime contractor, while maintaining the integrity of the systems and equipment in which the parts are to be used.
 The program is based on the application of sound management and engineering judgment in-